Nestled into the Columbia River Gorge against a stunning scenic backdrop, Hood River, Oregon offers visitors a perfect romantic getaway.

 I wish I had taken some pictures while we were driving home that would illustrate the both the devastation and hope.
 Unfortunately, when Mr B and I were driving through, I was too busy crying to take any pictures.
 Many thanks to Staci W. [Crafty Staci] for sharing these images of the fire with us.
 They were taken on her phone from a moving sheriff’s car shortly after the fire started.

 If you don’t live in the Pacific Northwest, you may not understand, but for many of us here, the Columbia River Gorge is far more than just the pretty place we keep our waterfalls.
 The Gorge is where we root our feet to the earth, and where we search our souls, and where we find our solace.
-When the Eagle Creek fire rushed through last fall, it was as if someone had come in the dark of night and burned down our church.
+When the Eagle Creek fire rushed through in the fall of 2017, it was as if someone had come in the dark of night and burned down our church.
 Our synagogue.
 Our mosque.
 Our sacred ground.

 Businesses in the Gorge are waiting for people to return.
 They need us.
 If you are thinking of taking a getaway and you live in the Pacific Northwest, consider spending some time in the Gorge.
 It’s still there, waiting for you.